8 hours alone in Okinawa

 After I am sufficiently fed and boozed to American standards, I start to feel the effects of jet lag.
 The roughly 2 kilometre walk back to the hotel seem to last forever, as my eyelids get very heavy and the exhaustion starts taking over.
 I get back to the hotel and into my room, where I decide one more beer won’t hurt and I might as well take a short nap before Aaron’s arrival.
 As I’m moving through what feels like quicksand, the haze of jet lag and countless beers, I very quickly pass out and embrace the cousin of death ever so willingly.

 I wake up with a jolt to a completely dark room, illuminated only by the glow of the city outside my window.
 Instantly I realize it is nighttime and I may have overslept.
 Check my phone and laugh, for I clearly did not set an alarm.
 As well, there are many semi-angry texts from Aaron, demanding to know the location of the hotel (which I obviously sent out well over a week prior, y’know, like a good tour manager does but one can’t expect one to actually read emails can one?) and why I wasn’t answering my phone.
 I make up some barely believable excuse and forward the hotel info and wait patiently for my partner in crime for the next 5 days by pouring a little Suntory whiskey over ice and enjoy it on the balcony.
 After 10 min of this, I recall my cab drivers inability to find this specific motel and head down to aid Aaron’s cab driver with finding the hotel.
-So there I am, standing on the sidewalk when I see a cab slow down and again, in the middle of street, Aaron climbs out of the back seat.
+So there I am, standing on the sidewalk when I see a cab slow down and again, stop in the middle of street, confused by the hotel address, and then I witness Aaron climb out of the back seat.
 Dark circles under his eyes, somewhat disheveled from the 10 hours of being on a plane, and a grin that could be seen from a block away.
 We embrace in the street while the driver barks in Japanese at us until we close the trunk and pay the fare.

 Back in the hotel we receive two noise complaints from the little bitch backpacker with a man bun who had the room next to ours.
 Catching up it seems requires talking at a much louder volume than normal.
 We finally settle down and make plans to wake up early the next day.
 Day 2 of Japan and Day 1 of Okinawa was a resounding success.